christacaggiano/process-methylation/README.md

 ```

-The output should be one file, with a total of number of X sites.
+The output should be one file, with a total of number of ~28 million sites.